aandiron/aandiron.github.io/unpublished/the-menu-in-progress.md

 * [ ] $30 - full body wearing something lacey and see-through

+* [X] $40 - audio recording of yourself cumming (any time, any way, no limit to how many of these I will pay for)

 * [ ] $50 - standing naked astride your motorcycle (boots optional)

 * [ ] $50 - your face covered in cum (with or without glasses)